Dolly Parton takes home three new Guinness World Records

-Information posted to Guinness’ website on May 31 said Parton was awarded the titles at an exclusive presentation in Nashville, Tennessee.
+Information posted to Guinness’ website on May 31 said Parton was awarded the titles at an exclusive presentation in Nashville, Tennessee, WATE reports.

 Guinness said Parton’s newest titles include: